woodcrafty/reck/README.rst

 :License: `BSD 3-Clause <http://reck.readthedocs.org/en/latest/license.html>`_
 :Status: Pre-alpha

-*Reck* is a Python package for creating lightweight, flexible data types designed to make working with
+*Reck* is a Python package for creating lightweight, `record <http://en.wikipedia.org/wiki/Record_(computer_science)>`_ classes.
+It is the "REcord Creation Kit".

-`record <http://en.wikipedia.org/wiki/Record_(computer_science)>`_
-data both easy and intuitive.
+It aims to make working with record data easy and intuitive while removing the need to manually code record classes.

-What problem does *reck* solve?
+What problem does *Reck* solve?
 ===============================
-Python provides a range of data types for handling record-like data including dictionaries, named tuples and SimpleNameSpaces, each with their own pros and cons.
+Python provides a range of data types that can handle record-like data including dictionaries, named tuples and SimpleNameSpaces, each with their own pros and cons.

-*reck* provides a factory function to easily create custom record classes that have a unique set of properties:
+*Reck* provides a factory function to easily create custom record classes that have a unique set of properties:

 * mutable field values accessible using named attributes